Nematodes are microscopically small (0.6 to 1 mm), unsegmented worms that occur naturally in the soil throughout the world.

 Please contact your advisor for the pest/target lists.
 This list is not exhaustive as we are routinely running bioassays to discover new targets.

 Nematodes should be applied with water.
 Once resuspended in water, the nematode suspension can be dispersed using spraying/irrigation systems most commonly used in agriculture and gardens: a watering can, backpack sprayer, Airblast sprayer or others.
 They can also be dispersed via drip irrigation systems with a preference for high pressure ones.
-Currently, only our nematode products Entonem and Scia-Rid can be applied with a Dosatron system.
+Currently, only our Steinernema feltiae and Steinernema carpocapsae based nematode products can be applied with a Dosatron system.

 Remove filters if finer than 0.3 mm.
 If there is any doubt, remove all filters.